tencent-quantum-lab/tensorcircuit/.github/ISSUE_TEMPLATE/tc_enhancement_proposal.md

 ---
 name: TensorCircuit Enhancement Proposal
-about: a design note describing a new feature for TensorCircuit
+about: a design note describing a new major feature for TensorCircuit
 title: ""
 labels: tep
 assignees: ""